mlml/deboerVowels/README.md

 4. exploring the effect of increased population size

+Run a simulation increasing the population from 20 to 200 (otherwise similar to the first example):

+	$ python deboer.py --nAgents 200 --nIts 10000 --storeIvl 100 runs/nAgents200_nIts10000_storeIvl100.csv

+then:

+	$ R
+	> source('/Users/me/deBoerVowels/plotDeBoer.R')

-First load a .csv file containing data with adjusted population size (200 agents for example)
+Load the .csv file containing data with adjusted population size

 	> z <- loadDataFile('sample_nAgents200.csv')